 Business disputes can catch business owners off guard, and if not resolved quickly, can become a significant distraction from the business.
-In evaluating the legal options, it is crucial that your counsel understand the areas of business torts and commercial to provide the appropriate strategy.
+In evaluating the legal options, it is crucial that your counsel understand the areas of business torts and commercial law to provide the appropriate strategy.

 In most situations, business disputes can be settled out of court, and our Firm looks for creative solutions to help our clients achieve the best outcome with the lowest cost in time and fees.

-Business disputes, however, are usually factually complex, and the parties should be prepared to file necessary lawsuits to protect their interests.
-Formal discovery of documents and witness testimony is often the only way to learn the facts to be in a position to properly assess the risk and value of resolving the dispute.
+Business disputes, however, are usually factually complex, and the parties should be prepared to file the necessary lawsuits to protect their interests.
+Formal discovery of documents and witness testimony is often the only way to learn the facts and be in a position to properly assess the risk and value of resolving the dispute.

 Our attorneys are willing to review cases and represent plaintiffs in a wide range of business law, including the following practice areas: